AsmaaMokhtar1/Hospital-Management-System_/README.md

 # Hospital Management System

-# Hospital Management System
+📌 **Overview**

-This is a console-based Hospital Management System written in C++ that allows managing patients, doctors, and appointments efficiently using Object-Oriented Programming (OOP) principles.
+The Hospital Management System is a C++ console-based application that allows users to manage patients, doctors, and appointments efficiently.
+It uses Object-Oriented Programming (OOP) principles and standard data structures for organized and fast data handling.

-## Features
+✨ **Features**
-- **Patient Management:** Add, view, and update patient details.
+📋 **Patient Management** – Add, view, and update patient details.
-- **Doctor Management:** Add, view, and update doctor information.
+🩺 **Doctor Management** – Add, view, and update doctor information.
-- **Appointment Scheduling:** Schedule and track appointments between patients and doctors.
+📅 **Appointment Scheduling** – Schedule and track appointments between patients and doctors.
-- **Data Handling:** Efficient use of data structures like vectors and hash tables for fast access and organized storage.
+🗃 **Data Handling** – Uses vectors and hash tables for efficient data access and storage.
-- **Object-Oriented Design:** Uses encapsulation, inheritance, and polymorphism for maintainable and extensible code.

-## Technical Highlights
+✅ **Error Handling** – Prevents invalid input entries and ensures data consistency.

+🛠 **Installation / Usage**
+Prerequisites:
+- C++ compiler (Visual Studio, GCC, etc.)

+3. Build and run the project.

+⚙️ **Technologies Used**
-- C++ programming language
+- C++ – Core programming language.
-- OOP principles
+- OOP – Encapsulation, inheritance, polymorphism.
-- Data structures: std::vector, hash tables
+- Data Structures – Vectors, hash tables for efficient data storage.
-- Console-based interactive menu

-## Future Improvements
-- Add user authentication for doctors and patients.
-- Implement a GUI interface using Qt or Tkinter (if using Python in the future).
-- Include more advanced data structures for optimized performance with large datasets.
+📝 **License**
+This project is open-source and available for learning and improvement.